Mental Health and Addiction Treatment in Toronto, Ontario

 Individuals with mental health disorders tend to self-medicate with alcohol or drugs.
 While these substances may ease existing symptoms at first, they can trigger adverse effects leading to worse symptoms in the long term.
 Mental illnesses are caused by a plethora of factors, and it’s unlikely that substance abuse is the sole cause of any mental illness.
 However, individuals at risk of mental health problems will increase their chances of developing a mental illness if they abuse drugs or alcohol.

-In a rigorous two-year study at CCFAy, employing a reliable measure of depression and anxiety, and employing both descriptive and inferential statistics, psychologist Jonathan Siegel identified that at the beginning of treatment, 75% of all residents admitted into CCFA’s inpatient addiction treatment program reported issues of compromised mental health.
+In a rigorous two-year study at the Canadian Centre for Addictions, utilizing a reliable measure of depression and anxiety and employing both descriptive and inferential statistics, psychologist Jonathan Siegel discovered that at the start of treatment, 75% of all residents admitted to our inpatient addiction treatment program reported compromised mental health issues.
 While there may be various reasons for this, problems with drugs and alcohol are associated with various mental health issues.

-CCFA’s program is designed to focus on the identification of the underlying issues that led to addiction.
+Our program is designed to focus on identifying the underlying issues that led to addiction.

 We do this with the following: